vesln/robber.py/README.md

 #### throw

-Asserts that the target throws an exception (or its parent)
+Asserts that the target throws an exception (or its subclass)

 ```python
 expect(lambda: raise_exception(...)).to.throw(Exception)